 - Episode 36 is long potshot against the MMPR fanfilm.

 - The third act of Episode 37 ("Now in HD") has Jack Olesk—ahem, Ninjor—take potshots against Christopher Nolan's The Dark Knight trilogy.

 - Episode 38 all-but-directly calls the show racist due to its inability to distinguish Asian cultures.

 - Take That Me: Constantly.

 - Toilet Humour: Jason has an affinity for this.
-It tones down after the first episodes.
+It tones down after the first few episodes.

-- Tommy was however disappointed to learn Rita did not install one in the dragonzord.
+- Tommy was disappointed to learn that Rita did not install one in the Dragonzord.